 Based on the demo call and the requirements defined during it, the MobiLoud team created this menu based on what you actually need.

-When you step inside your Menu within Canvas, you should see something like this.
+When you step inside your Menu within the dashboard, you should see something like this.

 ‘Take time to review each of the pages, the links, as well as the icons.
 Each of these elements can be changed, so make sure you’ve carefully considered each before moving on.
 Sticking with clarity and simplicity when labelling your mobile navigation is usually a best practice here.